Buying Guides By Ethan Parker March 31, 2026 10 min read

 Do studded winter tires handle wet roads well?

 They can, but not all studded tires perform equally on wet pavement.
-If your winter includes frequent rain, slush, or wet highways, prioritize studded models designed for wet braking and strong water evacuation, or consider a top-performing studless option.
+If your winter includes frequent rain, slush, or wet highways, prioritize studded models designed for water evacuation, or choose a strong studless winter tire.

 Are studless winter tires good enough for ice?

 Many studless winter tires can provide strong traction on ice, especially for daily driving and packed snow.
-However, studded tires often have an edge for hard glare ice when legal in your area.
-If your roads are consistently icy, verify ice braking performance reviews for your top choice.
+Studded tires may still have an edge on hard glare ice when they are legal in your area.

 What size should I buy for my truck or SUV?

-Use the exact tire size and ratings recommended by your vehicle manufacturer.
-Confirm on your door jamb sticker or current tire sidewall, then match the load index and speed rating requirements.
-Avoid downsizing or changing ratings unless your owner’s manual allows it.
+Use the tire size and ratings recommended by your vehicle manufacturer.
+Confirm the size on your door jamb label, owner’s manual, or current tire sidewall, then match the load index and speed rating.

 How long do winter tires typically last?